 - Must prepare the topic well before delivery of lecture in the

 - Prepare course file (Lecture-plan) in consultation with HOD well in advance before start of the session.

-- Be punctual; reach the lecture-hall / tutorial room on
+- Be punctual; reach the lecture-hall / tutorial room on time before scheduled start.

-- In case of faculty going on leave, concerned HOD should be informed well in advance so that lecture could be arranged accordingly.
+- In case of faculty going on leave, the concerned HOD should be informed well in advance so that lecture could be arranged accordingly.